• ER Wait Times

 Obesity-related health conditions, whether alone or in combination, can significantly reduce your life expectancy.
 At Newton Wellesley Hospital’s Center for Weight Loss Surgery, we know that some of the common conditions resulting from obesity include:

-• Depression – Seriously overweight people face constant challenges to their emotions – repeated failure with dieting, disapproval from family and friends, and sneers and remarks from strangers.
-They often experience discrimination at work, cannot fit comfortably in theatre seats, or ride comfortably in a bus or plane.
+People with severe obesity often face constant challenges to their emotions.
+One may encounter challenges of repeated failure with dieting, disapproval from family and friends, and sneers and remarks from strangers.
+One may experience discrimination at work, cannot fit comfortably in theatre seats, ride comfortably in a bus or plane, or have to deal with other common social sttessors.

-• Heartburn/GERD (gastroesophageal reflux) – Acid belongs in the stomach and rarely causes any problem when it stays there.
-When acid escapes your the esophagus through a weak or overloaded valve at the top of your stomach, the result is called gastroesophageal reflux, or GERD.
+Acid belongs in the stomach and rarely causes any problem when it stays there.
+When acid refluxes up the esophagus, the result is called gastroesophageal reflux, or GERD.
 “Heartburn” (acid indigestion) is a common symptom.
 Up to 15 percent of people with even mild symptoms of heartburn will develop a condition called Barrett's esophagus, a premalignant change in the lining membrane of the esophagus that can lead to esophageal cancer.

-• Menstrual irregularities – Morbidly obese women often experience disruptions of their menstrual cycle, including abnormal menstrual flow and increased pain associated with their periods.
+Women with severe excess weight often experience disruptions in their menstrual cycle, including abnormal menstrual flow and increased pain associated with their periods.

-• Sleep apnea/breathing problems – Excess weight in your tongue and neck can obstruct the air passage.
+Excess weight around the airway in the head and neck can obstruct the air passage.
 Because the obstruction is increased when sleeping on your back, you may find yourself waking frequently to reposition yourself.
 This loss of sleep often results in daytime drowsiness and headaches.

-• Urinary stress incontinence – A large, heavy abdomen and relaxation of the pelvic muscles in women, especially associated with the effects of childbirth, may cause the valve on your urinary bladder to be weakened.
+A large, heavy abdomen and strain on the pelvic muscles, especially associated with the effects of childbirth, may cause the muscles of your urinary bladder to be weakened.
 This can lead to urine leakage when coughing, sneezing, or laughing.

 Newton-Wellesley Hospital